sensu/sensu-docs/content/sensu-go/5.15/dashboard/overview.md

 ### Managing checks

-**LICENSED TIER**: Unlock check management in the Sensu Go dashboard with a Sensu license.
+**COMMERCIAL FEATURE**: Unlock check management in the Sensu Go dashboard with a Sensu commercial license.
 To activate your license, see the [getting started guide][6].

 You can create, edit, and delete Sensu checks using the dashboard checks page.